SergiuB/harmonia-astro/src/content/facilitators-en/floreadeliaelena.md

       reserveLink: "https://app.simplymeet.me/deliaheals/kombucha",
     },
     {
-  "name": "Kombucha Making - Workshop",
+  name: "Kombucha Making - Workshop",
-  "summary": "From Jar to Living Ritual", "description": [
+  summary: "From Jar to Living Ritual",
+  description: [
     "I invite you to an experiential Kombucha-making workshop, dedicated to those who wish to learn how to prepare this living, probiotic drink at home, in a simple, conscious, and meaningful way.", "During the workshop, we will explore together:", "• what Kombucha is and its benefits for the body, digestion, and energy",